conda-forge/flang-feedstock/README.md

 Installing flang
 ================

-Installing `flang` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `flang` from the `conda-forge/label/emscripten` channel can be achieved by adding `conda-forge/label/emscripten` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/emscripten
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `flang, libflang` can be installed with `conda`:
+Once the `conda-forge/label/emscripten` channel has been enabled, `flang, libflang` can be installed with `conda`:

 ```
 conda install flang libflang